al-sapsan/al-sapsan/README.md

     - **13.1** "Investigation of circumstances surrounding road traffic accidents" (certificate No. 2021/12-688 dated December 20, 2021);
     - **13.3** "Investigation of traces on vehicles and at road traffic accident sites (transport-trace diagnostics)" (certificate No. 2021/12-688 dated December 20, 2021);
     - **25.1** "Investigation of radio-electronic, electrical and electromechanical household devices" (certificate No. 2023/02-742 dated February 22, 2023).
-- Completed training at ACE Consulting LLC on: "Hard Drives: Issues, Analysis and Review of Recovery Techniques" (July 14–16, 2014) and "Advanced Data Recovery Technologies from SSDs and Other NAND Flash Memory-Based Storage Devices" (July 17–19, 2014)
+- Completed training at ACE Consulting LLC on: "Hard Drives: Issues, Analysis and Review of Recovery Techniques" (July 14–16, 2014) and "Advanced Data Recovery Technologies from SSDs and Other NAND Flash Memory-Based Storage Devices" (July 17–19, 2014);
 - From July 1 to July 19, 2013, undertook internships on: "Conducting forensic examinations of digital information arrays using IBM i2 information-analytical system" (certificate No. 246/3-00006); "Features of digital information research" (April 24–28, 2014, certificate No. 246/3-00123); "Base station addresses and their determination: basic concepts, techniques and methods.
 Features of studying details by subscriber numbers and base stations" (April 29–30, 2014, certificate No. 246/3-00148).
-- In 2013, completed internships and advanced training courses in: "Phototechnical Expertise," "Phonoscopic Expertise," "Videotechnical Expertise".